samjulien/blog/_posts/2019-07-05-typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs.markdown

 To do so, you will have to create a directory called `items` inside `src`.
 You will store all files related to the `/items` endpoint in this new directory.

-### Creating a controller
+### Creating a Nest.js Controller

-In Nest, like in many other web frameworks out there, [Controllers](https://docs.nestjs.com/controllers) are responsible for mapping endpoints to functionalities.
-To create a controller in Nest, you can use the `@Controller` decorator, as follows: `@Controller(${ENDPOINT})`.
+In Nest.js, like in many other frameworks out there, [controllers](https://docs.nestjs.com/controllers) are responsible for mapping endpoints to functionalities.
+To create a controller in Nest.js, you can use the `@Controller` decorator, as follows: `@Controller(${ENDPOINT})`.
 Then, to map different HTTP methods like GET and POST, you would use decorators like: `@Get`, `@Post`, `@Delete`, etc.

-So, as in your case you need to create a controller that returns items available on a restaurant and that admins can use to manage these items, you can create a file called `items.controller.ts` and add the following code to it:
+So, as in your case you will need to create a controller that returns items available on a restaurant and that admins can use to manage these items, you can create a file called `items.controller.ts` and add the following code into it:

 ```typescript
 import {